d3dc/Mmmm/README.md

 > Mmmm() is an esoteric "microlanguage" by [SuperJedi224](https://github.com/SuperJedi224), inspired in part by Brainf***.

-This repo will provide a javascript runtime environment for Mmmm as well as a command-line repl and compiler for ES5 Javascript.
+This repo currently provides a javascript runtime environment for Mmmm().
+It provides a `Script` type that creates a sandboxed environment bound to the Mmmm micro-VM.

+In the future this repo will also provide a transpiler to compile simple ES5 javascript into Mmmm() code so you never actually have to write it.

 ```Mmmm